mvineza/vagrantfiles/README.md

 advantageous for multiple VM setup but also on other cases because this saves you time configuring and cleaning up when no longer needed.

+## Limitations

+The default Vagrantfile template will not work on all kinds of boxes.
+You can pass `--render` to the script to only create the Vagrantfile and configure it the way you wanted.

 ## Quickstart

 Creates Vagrantfile and bootstrap environment: